Yocodeyo/Yocodeyo.github.io/_pages/about.md

 My research interests include **(1) Human-Centric and Data-Centric NLP**, **(2) NLP for Social Good** and **（3）Socially Aware NLP System**.
 I have published papers at the top tier NLP conferences like ACL and EMNLP.

 I like playing piano🎹, table tennis🏓 and badminton🏸.
 I enjoy listening to music and watching talk shows because they deliver inspiration and positive energy through words and rhythms.
-I also like traveling and exploring the world/good food!😋 I am learning golf recently⛳️
+I also like traveling and exploring the world/good food!😋

 # 🔥 News